 |Help your audience better understand you and what you're saying.|

-Have you been on a video call and heard a speaker talk so fast you couldn't understand what they were saying?
-Or, they spoke so quietly, you couldn't hear them, even after you turned up your volume to the max?
+Have you been on a video call when a speaker talked so fast that you couldn't understand what they were saying?
+Or, when they spoke so quietly, you couldn't hear them, even after turning up your volume up to the max?

 It soon became apparent.
-The speaker was nervous.
+The speaker was rattled!

 Their gestures were frenetic.
 They stared wistfully at some distant planet as their voice grew shaky!
-Soon "ums, you know's, and, as I said before's" were salted between meaningful phrases.
+Soon 'ums, you know's, and, as I said before's' were salted between meaningful content.

 The coup de grâce came as he reached for a glass of water and promptly spilled it.
-While the spill happened off-camera, the sound of the speaker emitting a shrieking curse while leaping up frantically, shaking the water off their notes and half-eaten sandwich, was disturbing.
+While the spill happened off-camera, the sound of the speaker's shrieking curse startled the audience.
+The lasting image of him frantically leaping up to shake the water off his notes and the half-eaten sandwich was chilling, to say the least.

 How do you recover from that?
-Even though he apologized profusely, the session was done.
+Even though he apologized profusely, the session was done for all intents and purposes.

 Improve Audience Engagement Levels

 I do TV and radio interviews.
-I also attend hybrid meetings with my Rotary club and professional associations.
-In addition, I consult with clients online, give, or take seminars, and have weekly FaceTime calls with my grandsons.
+I also attend hybrid meetings with my Rotary club and various professional organizations.
+In addition, I coach clients online and give, or take seminars.
+Most important I have weekly FaceTime calls with my grandsons.

 If you're a headline speaker, team leader, meeting chair, give reports, or speak one-on-one with clients, this post is especially for you.